Back to Projects

 Details

 The system was developed at HITSZ nROS-Lab between October 2022 and September 2023.
-My work covered the mechanical model, embedded control, human-computer interaction framework, VR application, and integration with a multi-sensor SLAM platform.
+My work covered the mechanical model, embedded control, human-computer interaction framework, VR application, and integration with a mobile multi-sensor SLAM platform.

 CAD model of the VR remote-controlled mobile sensor gimbal